 - Learn about farm animals hands on during a guided visit around the working farm at Martinborough Manor.

 - Just along the road is Trust House Recreation Centre, full of indoor pools, a hydro-slide, river ride for lots of fun in the (warm) water!

 - Head to Cobblestones Museum in Greytown and peek into the past at the historic village complete with schoolhouse, fire station, church, hospital, family home, interactive displays and much more.

-- In the evening try Star Safari - a guided tour of Stonehenge Aotearoa at night, followed by stargazing with telescopes, weather permitting, from 7.30pm in the weekends.
+- In the evening try Star Safari - a guided tour of the night sky followed by stargazing with telescopes, weather permitting.

 Try our family friendly walking trails

 - Walk around Henley Lake in Masterton and surrounding 43 hectares of flat tracks through wetlands, and native plants with plenty of picnic spots in between.
 Listen for up to 72 different species of birdsong.

 - Explore the Lansdowne Recreational Trail in Masterton, popular with walkers, cyclists, and runners.

 - Take a short 1-2 hour loop walk through native bush and pine forest on a farm at Rewanui Forest Park just 20 minutes from Masterton.